-Use WMPI (Win32 Message Passing Interface, http://dsg.dei.uc.pt/w32mpi/ intro.html).
-This is controlled by the variable projects/hpvm.html).
-This is controlled by the variable
+Use WMPI (Win32 Message Passing Interface, http://dsg.dei.uc.pt/w32mpi/intro.html).
+This is controlled by the variable inoronation.
+This is controlled by the variable directory in which HPVM is installed.

 WMPI_DIR directory in which WMPI is installed.